 History of the Chartered Banker Institute

-We are founded in July 1875, with the aim of improving the qualifications of those engaged in banking and improve their status and influence.
+We are founded in July 1875 as the Institute of Bankers in Scotland, with the aim of improving the qualifications of those engaged in banking and to improve their status and influence.
 Andrew William Kerr is appointed the first secretary.
 Annual Reports from 1876 may be viewed on application to the Institute.

 The Scottish Banker magazine is launched